-The monument to the Second Brigade, First Division of the Cavalry Corps is on Buford Avenue northwest of Gettysburg.
-(Tour map: Buford Avenue)
+The monument to the 2nd Brigade, 1st Division of the Cavalry Corps is on Buford Avenue northwest of Gettysburg.
+(Buford Avenue tour map)

 From the marker: